 Trip with an Angel

-Standing on the massive plaza surrounding the Buckingham Fountain, Mac smiled as the hourly show started up.
+Standing on the massive plaza surrounding Buckingham Fountain, Mac smiled as the hourly show started.
 After dark, the computer-controlled pumps shoot water up to 150 feet high, and lights and music enhance the performance.
-One of the world's largest water fountains, this famous landmark has required continual repair and improvement, thanks to Chicago's debilitating winters.
+This famous landmark, one of the world's largest water fountains, has required continual repair and improvement due to Chicago's debilitating winters.
 There was a pretty good crowd this warm evening, oohing and awing at the water gymnastics.

 Mac had shared Angel's note with Gabe Marecki and Ryan DiMarco, heads of the Joint Task Force on Organized Crime.
-They all agreed, as did their superiors, not to attempt to arrest the Angel this time.
+They all agreed not to attempt to arrest the Angel this time.
 Like Mac, they were interested in what she wanted to reveal.
-Mac wore running shoes, black denim jeans, and an oversized black hoodie.
-It was oversized to cover Mac's standard-issue Glock-50M gun with a single 10-round clip.
-They didn't include any button cameras; Mac would be on his own on this operation.
+Mac wore running shoes, black denim jeans, and a black hoodie.
+It was oversized to cover Mac's standard-issue Glock-50 gun with a 10-round clip.
+They didn't include any button cameras; Mac would be on his own in this operation.

 He did not sense her approach.
-Instead, it was as she had beamed right next to him, like a character from Star Trek.
+Instead, it was as if she had beamed right next to him, like a character from Star Trek.
 They looked at each other silently until Angel flashed a demure smile.
-He noticed she wore a black leotard, with a black fanny-pack attached to her waist.
+He noticed she wore a black leotard with a black fanny pack attached to her waist.
 Her blond hair had been French braided in the back.

-Offering him her hand, she clasped his palm gently, walking west towards South Columbus Drive.
+She clasped his palm gently, walking west towards South Columbus Drive.
 She fetched her smartphone as they approached the street and entered some commands.
 After a minute, a Tesla RoboTaxi appeared and stopped alongside them.
 Angel opened the door, and both climbed in.
 After punching some commands into her smartphone, the vehicle started moving.

 "May I ask where we are going?"

 Mac waited patiently for her response; he'd been through this drill before.